redhat-cip/software-factory/docs/arch.rst

 To deploy a specific service on a dedicated instance:

+* Start a new instance using the SF image (same version as the main one) on the same network with the desired flavor
+* Attach a dedicated volume if needed
+* Make sure other instances security group allows network access from the new instance
 * Add root public ssh key (install-server:/root/.ssh/id_rsa.pub) to the new instance,
 * Make sure remote ssh connection access happen without password authentication,
 * Add the new instance to the arch inventory and set it's ip address,